 If You Don’t Like That . . .

 Benzoyl peroxide is the main ingredient in many products for acne, such as Clearasil and Proactiv.
 Benzoyl peroxide prevents pores from clogging by ridding them of dead skin cells and debris.
 It can also help to eliminate the treacherous bacterium that causes outbreaks.
-Benzoyl peroxide isn’t just used once you get an outbreak; it’s your preemptive strike against whiteheads, but that means you have to use it daily, which can be expensive.
+Benzoyl peroxide isn’t just used once you get an outbreak; it’s a daily cleanser to prevent the appearance of whiteheads.
+It’s kind of spendy, though…which is why celebrities use it.
 To add to the expense, benzoyl peroxide can lead to dry, flaky skin for some, so you may have to buy some oil-free lotion as well.
 I would go with a generic brand — it’s all made from pretty much the same stuff.
-Well, I guess some bottles are prettier than others.

 Oppressed by acne, you may be tempted to scrub your face fifteen times a day with a rasp, but obsessive washing can actually irritate the skin further.
 Try to wash with a gentle, noncomedogenic (won’t clog pores) soap no more than twice a day, but also shower or wipe off sweat after exercising.
 Do not use heavy makeup or foundation, as this will seal your pores like a tomb and cause whiteheads to pop up like gravestones.
 In fact, look to use water-based, noncomedogenic goods — including makeup, sunscreen, and hair products.
 Avoid wearing tight-fitting hats or clothing, as these tend to clog pores.
 If you must don the hat, make sure to wash it regularly to rid it of your body’s oils.
 People always say to avoid greasy food and chocolate, but there really isn’t any evidence to support this.
 If you find that certain foods seem to cause outbreaks, well . . . don’t eat them.
 Everyone reacts differently to food.